dekstroza/JEE7/swarm-demo-app/readme.md

-## Simple rest endpoint exposed using WildflySwarm ##
+## Simple rest endpoint exposed using Wildfly Swarm ##

 Demo application exposing few rest endpoints, some of which are secured with JWT for demonstration purposes.
+Application is packed and deployed using (Wildfly Swarm)[http://wildfly-swarm.io]
 Exposed rest endpoints are:

 ### Building and running ###